Maximus Decimus Meridius

 - Badass in Charge: He used to be a General and is the de-facto leader of the other gladiators.

 - Beard of Sorrow: Grows one after losing his family.

 - Call to Agriculture: All Maximus wanted was to go home and harvest his crops before he was dragged into Roman politics.

 - Cincinnatus: Marcus Aurelius has him picked as his successor for this reason.Marcus Aurelius: Will you accept this great honor?Maximus: With all my heart, no.Marcus Aurelius: Oh, Maximus.
 That is why it must be you.

 - Combat Pragmatist: He is a soldier, so his combat training is centered around killing his enemies quickly and efficiently.
 But this isn't as entertaining, so Proximo convinces him to start putting on a better show.

-- Crusading Widower: His wife and kid were both Stuffed in the Fridge by Commodus' men.
+- Crusading Widower: His wife and kid were both killed by Commodus' men.

 - Dark Is Not Evil: He is constantly clad in black armor/fighting gears throughout the film.
 Since he's essentially being cast as a "heel" in most of his battles, the people in charge of the tournaments are obviously trying to invoke an in-universe Dark Is Evil.